Best German bars around the world

 Bauhaus, located in the city's historic Gastown district, is proof that the German culinary tradition can go beyond sauerkraut and schnitzel.

 The sleek restaurant, opened in 2015 by former film director Uwe Boll, is housed in a former bank building after a $10 million renovation that adhered to minimalistic principles.
-Hence, it was name -- a play on the German art school movement and the word for "brewhouse."
+Hence, its name -- a play on the German art school movement and the word for "brewhouse."

 The kitchen turns out fine-dining takes on classic dishes like veal stroganoff, but also offers pickled cucumbers with cured herring and roasted quail with peaches, chanterelle mushrooms and chickpeas.